With its brilliant scarlet flowers, usually with a black blob at the base of the petals, this native wild flower needs no introduction.

 Papaver rhoeas offer a profusion of flowers from June through to September and are a good choice for naturalising in a meadow garden or flower lawn, or anywhere you want a bright splash of colour with no maintenance.
 It self-sows readily, the leaves are deeply lobed and the plant is fully hardy.

-The single, red, cup-shaped flower is the classic poppy bloom, a native wildflower of the British Isles poppies paint a new road verge or embankment a brilliant hue in their first year.
+The single, red, cup-shaped flower is the classic poppy bloom, a native wildflower of Europe, poppies paint a new road verge or embankment a brilliant hue in their first year.

 The common poppy suffered a decline with the advent of intensive agriculture and the increasing use of herbicides after the Second World War, but had a revival in Britain in the 1980s as a result of the policy of ‘set-aside’ in which farmers were rewarded for taking agricultural land out of production.